Ti-roy/Fictional-Language-Generator/README.md

 languageConstructor.CreateRootSyntacticUnit("u", "vowel", 100);
 languageConstructor.CreateRootSyntacticUnit("o", "vowel", 100);
 `````
-Here is nothing new, we declared three syntactic units of property `vowel`, wich will be met with same frequency.
+Here is nothing new, we declared three syntactic units of property `vowel`, which will be met with same frequency.
 OK, now lets create parent property with name `word`.
 `````csharp
 languageConstructor.CreateParentProperty("word").CanStartFrom("Start");
 `````